201st Fighter Squadron: Combat operations

 The work of the 201st was recognized by General Douglas MacArthur, Supreme Commander of Allied Forces in the Southwest Pacific Area.

 The 201st returned to Mexico City on 18 November 1945.
-In a military parade in the Constitution Square the Fighter Squadron delivered the Mexican flag to President Manuel Ávila Camacho.
+In a military parade in the Zócalo the Fighter Squadron delivered the Mexican flag to President Manuel Ávila Camacho.
 The FAEM was disbanded after returning from the Philippines.

 The Escuadrón Aéreo de Pelea 201 is still an active duty squadron, flying the Pilatus PC-7 from Cozumel, Quintana Roo, and saw extensive counter-insurgency service during the 1994 uprising in Chiapas.

 Squadron pilots

 Name list on the Chapultepec memorial plaque:

 Pilots marked with an asterisk (*) were killed during flying operations in the Philippines.
 Pilot marked by two asterisks (**) died in January 1945 during training exercises at the Army Air Base at Abilene, Texas.
 Pilot marked by three asterisks (***) was killed in a low altitude gunnery training exercise in March 1945 near Harlingen AAF in Texas.